KatieUde/KatieUde.github.io/project1/README.md

 ### Sources
 * The image for the castle door was found on http://abctoppictures.net/ by performing a google search.
-* The image for the interior of the castle was found on leqi.co policy by performing a google search as well.
+* The image for the interior of the castle was found on http://leqi.coby performing a google search as well.
 The copyright on the site stated that images displayed may be used for Free or educational purposes.